cms-btv-pog/BTVNanoCommissioning/README.md

                         By default a copy will be made to $HOME.
-  --chunk N             Number of events per process chunk --retries N           Number of retries for coffea processor --validate            Do not process, just check all files are accessible --skipbadfiles        Skip bad files.
+  --chunk N             Number of events per process chunk --retries N           Number of retries for coffea processor --index INDEX         (Specific for dask/lxplus file splitting) ``(default:
+                        0,0) $dictindex,$fileindex$dictindex refers the index
+                        in the json dict, $fileindex refers to the index of the file list splitted to 50 files per dask-worker.
+                        The job will submit from the corresponding index --validate            Do not process, just check all files are accessible --skipbadfiles        Skip bad files.
   --only ONLY           Only process specific dataset or file